 Another 3D printing material, which we have tested for the use in the home or office environment, is PET (Polyethylene Terephthalate).
 PET filament is food safe and waterproof therefore it is especially good for making vases, bottles, boxes, all sorts of containers.
 Even though a higher width nozzle diameter is recommended, it can also be printed with 0.4 mm nozzle.
 It might take a while to find the right settings for this filament.
 Therefore we wouldn’t recommend it for beginners.
 However, if you got bored to print with PLA, then go ahead and try it out.
-Click on picture to zoom

 PET Filament Review – Transparency

-We printed bracelets with our Delta Wasp 2040 to test the settings for the Red Taulman T-Glase filament from Amazon.
+We printed bracelets with our Delta Wasp 2040 to test the settings for the Red Taulman3D T-Glase filament from Amazon.
 The manufacturer’s description stated that for better transparency the bigger nozzle is preferable.
 We achieved great results with 0.4 mm nozzle, but it took us a while until we found the right speed and temperature and layer height settings.

 Beautiful color.
-After we found the right settings, we achieved a great result for the Candy bowl.
+After we found the right settings, we achieved a great result for the Candy Bowl by Creative Tools.
 It looks stunning in this material.
 As you can see in the picture below, the same bowl was 3D printed with the different speed and temperature settings, and it came out with the different results (our “failed” attempt on the right).
 One is shiny and has a level of transparency, while the other is absolutely matt.
 The higher temperature of 250° C, the layer height of 0.3 and the speed of 70 mm/s gave us a much better result.

 PET Filament Settings – Retraction Causing Stringing and Oozing

 Compared to PLA and ABS, PET material is prone to stringing.
 Therefore the best models for this material are all sorts of objects that can be 3D printed without infill and supports.
 Please don’t get us wrong, it is possible to print any functional item with retractions but the item’s look may suffer in the end because of excessive oozing and stringing.
-Click on picture to zoom

 Vase Mode vs Water Proof Mode